 There are plenty of offshoring IT destinations around the globe.
 The leading locations are rapidly evolving in terms of technical skills, competence, and tech expertise as well as boast a reasonable quality-to-cost ratio and vast tech talent pool.

 Thanks to the rampant globalization, you are not limited to a small number of ODC locations.
 The success or failure of this business model will hinge on the country as well, and in today’s “flat world” scenario, the options are frighteningly broad.

 Nowadays the focus of outsourcing is placed on Eastern Europe and Ukraine in particular, due to the proximity of time zones, good cultural fit, and mature tech infrastructure.

 At the same time, Asian countries, such as India, have made an entrance with new talents and attractive pricing.

-Therefore, let’s compare Ukraine and India as the best ODC locations and decide which country comes out as an outsourcing winner.
+Let’s have a look at some of the other most popular destinations and compare Ukraine and India as the best ODC locations and decide which country comes out as an outsourcing winner.

 Ukraine has already put a stamp on Silicon Valley with outstanding startups and the IT market reaching $5,4 bln in 2020.
 Over 192,000 Ukrainian tech specialists have proved their expertise in various niches ranging from fintech to healthcare, which allows Ukraine to beat the competition on the global market.